etkecc/mrs/docs/deindexing.md

 The rooms will be included in the search index, if these conditions are met:

-- The room was configured as federatable when you created it
+- The room was configured as federatable when created
-- The room is set to "public" in room settings
+- The room is set to "public" on room settings
 - The room is published on your server's public rooms directory
-- Your server published the public rooms directory over federation
+- The server publishes the public rooms directory over federation

 ⚠️ **Note**: If those conditions are met, any rooms can be discovered and accessed over federation, *whether by a MRS instance or not*.
-Please note that MRS instances will index rooms purely by following and respecting the Matrix protocol. **They will never index rooms otherwise.** See [this page](indexing.md) for relevant similar information.
+Please note that MRS instances index rooms purely by following and respecting the Matrix protocol, only making use of information on your public room directory which has been explicitly published by your homeserver. **They will never index rooms otherwise.** See [this page](indexing.md) for relevant similar information.

 ## How to prevent rooms from being indexed